 In 2014 the job moved us again.
 This time to Singapore, right on the equator and at the very center of Southeast Asia.
 In a land without four seasons to mark the passing of time, two years passed quickly.
 I continued to teach yoga and I was grateful for the opportunity to study with Geeta Iyengar twice in Pune, India during this time.

-In June 2016 we returned to the US — it was time to reconnect with friends, family, and all that this glorious city has to offer.
-It was time to grow where were were planted.
+In June 2016 we returned to the US — it was time to reconnect with friends, family, and the comforts of home.
+It was time to grow where we were originally planted.
 We will continue to travel, explore, and discover but with the home base of the best city in the world – New York.